We realize empathy, when we empathize with someone (including ourselves) or something, through an unexpected realization.

 Background

-Over the past 24 years, Slim has guided the growth & innovation process at organizations of various scales ranging from large organizations like the Department of Defense, General Electric, and Eaton, to small startups with less than 100 employees.
+Over the past 24 years, Slim has guided the growth & innovation process at organizations of various scales ranging from large organizations like the Department of Defense, General Electric, and Eaton, to small startups with less than 1,000 or even 100 employee

-He first experienced this himself as a leader in the company at which he worked.
-He then saw the same pattern repeat with his consulting clients who were leaders at Government and Fortune 500 companies.
-Finally, he saw this yet again while conducting a 4-year-long ethnographic research into the subjective experience of innovation by temporarily becoming a fine artist going through innovation at the Rhode Island School of Design and Brown University.
+In fact, Slim was such a leader, himself, which is how he noticed this at first.
+But he then saw the same pattern repeat with his consulting clients who were leaders at Government and Fortune 500 companies.
+Finally, he saw this yet again while conducting a 4-year-long ethnographic research at the Rhode Island School of Design and Brown University.

-After writing about this phenomena and its related solution in his book Realizing Empathy: An Inquiry into the Meaning of Making, Slim began working with compassionate Startup Founders who were experiencing the same challenges.
+After writing about this phenomena and its related solution in his book Realizing Empathy: An Inquiry into the Meaning of Making, Slim was invited to work with compassionate Startup Founders who were experiencing the same challenges.

-With invitation from Singularity University, Techstars, and Google for Startups, Slim has spent the last 11 years coaching over 200 compassionate Startup Founders to not only see themselves and their stakeholders more clearly, but also to use more appropriate frameworks, tools, and techniques so they can steer, align, and manage their stakeholders with greater clarity and confidence.
+With invitation from Singularity University, Techstars, and Google for Startups, Slim has spent the last 11 years coaching over 200 compassionate Startup Founders to not only see themselves and their stakeholders more clearly, but also to leverage such insight to become the best CEO they can become.

 TEDx Talks